karthikdash/Moya/Readme.md

 Carthage users can point to this repository and use whichever generated framework they'd like, `Moya`, `RxMoya`, or `ReactiveMoya`.

+Add this to Cartfile.

 ```
 github "Moya/Moya"

 ```

+Then run `carthage update`.

 ### Manually